Are LLC’s Required For DSCR Loans and How Does It Work? — A Complete Guide For Real Estate Investors

 This said, you can use your personal bank account to verify liquidity for the down payment and liquidity requirements of the DSCR Loan.

-3. Apply for the DSCR loan
+Step 3: Apply for the DSCR loan

 The LLC will be listed as the borrower and the investor signs as a personal guarantor.
-For the LLC, Ridge Street will collect the LLC's Articles of Formation and EIN Letter and for the personal guarantor, Ridge Street will collect a Photo ID and 2 Months of Bank Statements showing cash to close.
+For the LLC, Ridge Street will collect the LLC's Articles of Formation and EIN Letter, and for the personal guarantor, Ridge Street will collect a Photo ID and 2 Months of Bank Statements showing cash to close.

-5. Close and title the property
+Step 5: Close and title the property

 LLC vs. Personal Ownership: Key Differences